LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/hello-world.rst

 #. **File panel and menus**: Allows you to add extensions, update settings, and
    add, open, or delete files.
 #. **Editor panel**: Your code goes here.
-Click on a file to open it the
+Click on a file to open it in the
    editor.
 For most new projects, an ``index`` file will be created and opened by default.
 #. **Console panel**: Any output produced by your code will appear in this
    panel.
 The console also displays error messages, test results, and other information.
-#. **Fork button**: If you are viewing someone else's project, you can *fork* the content (4)
+#. **Fork button**: If you are viewing someone else's project, you can *fork*
-   and store a copy of that project to your own account.
+   the content (4) and store a copy of that project to your own account.
 This allows you to edit the files without changing the originals, and it lets you use other programmers' work (with permission) to enhance your own.
 #. **Run button**: Executes any code written in the ``index`` file.
 #. **Managing projects**: When logged into Repl.it, you can create a new
    project, view saved projects, or share your projects.